 When you play the Penticton Golf and Country Club course, you are playing through a bit of BC’s golf history.
 The origins of the club go back to a 9 hole course that shared a fairway with a racetrack, located in the area near the intersection of Railway Avenue and Power Street.
 This course was entirely built by enthusiastic volunteers and maintained by the players.

 If the Okanagan is a wine destination then Penticton should be formally labeled as ground zero.
 Centrally located to the smaller wine communities, Penticton is no more than 20 minutes to over 40 local wineries.
 Whether you’re looking for some hidden gems, or you want to search for an award winning bottle to add to your collection there is no arguing that Penticton has both.
 The Okanagan is world renowned in the eyes of oenophiles and no longer struggles to prove itself – it’s also no longer a secret and tourism is always on the rise with sun seekers and wine tasters flocking to our city to see what the buzz is all about.
 Along with the curious wine tourists, come the determined wine makers and hobbyist grape growers.
 Penticton is the perfect place to set up shop for both and wine centric real estate is a hot new vertical we’ve seen explode in recent years.
-If wine is your passion and you want to make it a part of your real estate plan, then speaking to a member of the knowledgeable Thompson Crocker is a must.
+If wine is your passion and you want to make it a part of your real estate plan, then speaking to a member of the knowledgeable Team Thompson Real Estate Group is a must.

 With wineries at every bend in the road, there’s no shortage of touring and tasting to be had.
 Penticton and area have made a significant mark on the world as a must travel to wine destination.
 We’re very lucky to call this home.